-Demand for styrene in the third quarter was soft, as derivative demand did not improve frpom the previous quarter.
+Demand for styrene in the fourth quarter was soft, unchanged from the third quarter, as downstream demand for polystyrene (PS) continued to be lacklustre.
 About two-thirds of styrene demand comes from polystyrene (PS) and expandable polystyrene (EPS), both of which saw soft demand.
-Demand for US styrene for export surged in the quarter, with year-to-date exports up by 54% through the first four seven of the year.
+Demand for US styrene for export remained strong in the quarter, continuing a trend seen throughout 2019.
+US October exports rose by 11% year on year and total exports are up by 42% year to date.

 We offer the following regional Styrene analysis and news coverage to keep you informed of factors and developments affecting prices in the Styrene marketplace.